 What to Expect

 Baltra Airport (code: GPS) has a tiny, environmentally-friendly terminal with flights to and from nearby San Cristobal Island and mainland Ecuador.
 Facilities are limited to a cafe and a few souvenir shops.
 WiFi is available in the airport lounge, which economy class passengers can pay to enter.
-See Airport Lounges in the airport guide below for its location and rates.
+See Airport Lounges in the guide below for its location and rates.

 Where to Sleep

 The airport is open from 8:00AM until the day’s last flight, so sleeping overnight is not possible.
 For uninterrupted sleep, the closest hotels are about 75 minutes away.
 See the Airport Hotels section below for more info or read some traveller airport reviews for more tips.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.